taufik-nurrohman/markdown/.dev/README.md

 you to write the list item numbers in order for best compatibility with other Markdown parsers in case you want to switch in the future.
 Or, if you’re too lazy or the list tends to grow over time, just reuse number from the previous list item.

+### Table Block

+Table blocks follow the [Markdown Extra’s table block syntax](https://michelf.ca/projects/php-markdown/extra#table).
+However, there are a few additional features and rules:

+ - The actual number of columns follows the number of columns in the table header separator.
+If you have columns in table header and/or table data with a number that exceeds the actual number of columns, the excess columns will be discarded.
+If you have columns in table header and/or table data with a number that is less than the actual number of columns, several empty columns will be added automatically to the right side.
+ - Literal pipe characters in table columns must be escaped.
+Exceptions are those that appear in code span and attribute values of raw HTML tags.
+ - Header-less table is supported, but may not be compatible with other Markdown converters.
+Consider using this feature as rarely as possible, unless you have no plans to switch to other Markdown converters in the future.
+ - Table caption is supported and can be created using the same syntax as the image block’s caption syntax.

+_TODO_

 ### Tabs